Ayy753/TD_Game/README.md

 - [GameManager](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/GameManager.cs) is responsible for controlling the game state and implements a basic state machine.

+- [WaveManager](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/WaveManager.cs) handles spawning enemy waves and also uses a state machine to keep track of wave state

+## Custom input system

+Typically Unity developers poll mouse actions and key presses in the update method of every Monobehavior object that deals with user input.
+This system however has dedicated classes that poll for input and fire events that other classes respond to.

+- [InputHandler](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/InputHandler.cs) polls for a set of configurable hotkeys
+- [MouseManager](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/MouseManager.cs) fires events when user hovers over a new tile, on left/right mouse up/down, when gameobjects are clicked, and when IToolTipable objects are hovered/unhovered

+## Object Pooling

+GameObjects that would be frequently created and destroyed are instead recycled to boost performance in the [ObjectPool](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/ObjectPool.cs) class.

+The same applies to the [ParticlePool](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/ParticlePool.cs) class

 ## Build System

 Build functionality has been split up into three major components